In 1856, the

 Welland Securities began using the Clifton Gate House as their

-office.
+general office.
 After

 some time, the Clifton Gate House was utilized an antique gun museum